cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 There are similar issues here that are already called out upon using `GetOrAdd()`, and you can find them by binging Google using "ConcurrentDictionary GetOrAdd Lazy".

-For the following overload of `AddOrUpdate()` is assumed, the other overloads are similar regarding the behavior and issues in this article:
+In the following, I'm restricting myself to the following `AddOrUpdate()` overload, the other overloads are similar regarding the behavior and issues in this article:

 ```
 AddOrUpdate(